Arizona Wildcats men's basketball

 The Arizona Wildcats men's basketball team is the intercollegiate men's basketball program representing the University of Arizona in Tucson, Arizona.
 They compete in the Big 12 of NCAA Division I and are coached by Tommy Lloyd.
-Arizona previously spent 45 seasons in the Pac-10/12.
+From 1978 until 2024, Arizona had spent 45 seasons in the Pac-10/12.

 The program came to national prominence during the tenure of former head coach Lute Olson (1983−2007), who established the program as among America's elite in college basketball.
-One writer referred to U of A as "Point Guard U" because the school has produced successful guards like Steve Kerr, Damon Stoudamire, Khalid Reeves, Mike Bibby, Jason Terry, Gilbert Arenas, Jason Gardner, Jerryd Bayless, T. J. McConnell and Caleb Love, among others.
+One writer referred to U of A as "Point Guard U" because the school has produced successful guards like Steve Kerr, Damon Stoudamire, Khalid Reeves, Mike Bibby, Jason Terry, Gilbert Arenas, Jason Gardner, Jerryd Bayless, T. J. McConnell, Caleb Love and Jaden Bradley.

-From 1985 to 2009, the Arizona basketball team reached the NCAA Division I tournament for 25 consecutive years, tied for 3rd longest in NCAA history.
+From 1985 to 2009, the Arizona basketball team reached the NCAA Division I tournament for 25 consecutive years, tied for third longest in NCAA history.
 Despite having their 1999 and 2008 appearances later vacated by the NCAA, the media still cites Arizona's streak, and simply notes the changes.
-The Wildcats have reached the Final Four of the NCAA tournament on four occasions (1988, 1994, 1997, and 2001).
+The Wildcats have reached the Final Four of the NCAA tournament on five occasions (1988, 1994, 1997, 2001, and 2026).
 They have also made two appearances in the National Championship (won over Kentucky Wildcats in 1997, lost to Duke Blue Devils in 2001).
 In Pac-10 play, former head coach Lute Olson currently holds the record for most wins as a Pac-10 coach with 327.
-In addition, the team has won 18 Pac-10/12 regular season championship titles and 9 Pac-10/12 tournament championship titles.
+In addition, the team has won 19 Pac-10/12 & Big 12 regular season championship titles and 9 Pac-10/12 tournament championship titles.
 Arizona also holds the distinction of recording five out of the seven 17–1 Pac-10 seasons (one-loss seasons).
 In 2022 Arizona became the first team in conference history to win 18 conference games in a season.
 No team has gone undefeated since the formation of the Pac-10/12.

-Arizona ranks sixtenth all-time heading into the 2025–26 season with 1,913 wins and ranks seventh by winning percentage at.
-Arizona has spent 39 weeks at No. 1 in the AP Poll, which is ninth-most all-time; 30 weeks at No. 2, ninth most all-time; 176 weeks in the Top 5, seventh all-time; 349 weeks in the Top 10, sixth all-time; and 621 weeks in the top 25, seventh all-time.
+Arizona ranks thirteenth all-time heading into the 2026–27 season with 1,949 wins and ranks seventh by winning percentage at.
+Arizona has spent 48 weeks at No. 1 in the AP Poll, which is seventh most all-time; 35 weeks at No. 2, ninth most all-time; 192 weeks in the top 5, tied for sixth all-time; 365 weeks in the Top 10, sixth all-time; and 637 weeks in the top 25, seventh all-time.